waku-org/specs/standards/core/rln-contract.md

 and obtain the necessary data for proof generation and verification.

 Message transmission is handled by Waku RLN Relay nodes.
-The sender of a message MUST prove its validity according to RLN requirements.
+The sender of a message must prove its validity according to RLN requirements.
-RLN Relay nodes MUST NOT relay invalid messages.
+RLN Relay nodes must not relay invalid messages.
-For the full specification of RLN Relay, see See [17/WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md).
+For the full specification of RLN Relay, see [17/WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md).

+Currently, this document focuses solely on membership-related functionality.
+It might later evolve into a comprehensive contract specification.
+As of August 2024, RLN is deployed only on Sepolia testnet ([source code](https://github.com/waku-org/waku-rlnv2-contract/blob/main/src/WakuRlnV2.sol)).
+This document aims to outline the path to its mainnet deployment.

 ## Contract overview

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-Let us define membership-related functionalities (hereinafter, functionalities) as follows:
+The contract MUST provide the following membership-related functionalities (hereinafter, functionalities):
 - register a membership;
 - extend a membership;
 - erase a membership;
 - withdraw a deposit.

-The contract MUST provide the functionalities.

 A membership _holder_ is a role that grants special privileges in the context of membership management.
 Each membership MUST have exactly one holder.
 The holder role MUST be assigned at membership registration time to the sender (`msg.sender` in Solidity semantics) of the registration transaction.
 When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders, and MAY also use additional criteria.
-The holder MAY be a different entity from the one that controls the secret associated with the respective RLN commitment.
+The holder MAY be a different entity from the one that controls the secret associated with the respective RLN commitment******.

 The contract MUST support transactions sent directly from externally-owned accounts (EOA).
 The contract MAY support transactions sent via a chain of contract calls,